 Sturdy steel frame

 Canopy isn't water-resistant

 Sometimes, pergola users want the option of a retractable canopy to take advantage of a sunny day.
 The Longford Wood Outdoor Pergola's easy-to-use retractable canopy can be extended or retracted within minutes.
 Assembly is relatively straightforward, and there's plenty of space underneath for a table and chairs, a grouping of lounge chairs, or a conversation area with a fire pit or low table.
 It is the perfect addition for yards that experience both sun and shade throughout the day or year.

 Best Large Pergola: Vita Regency Grande 12' x 24' Vinyl Pergola

 Easy to maintain

-Requires additional tools for assembly
+Requires multiple people for assembly

 Best Budget: Sunjoy Meadow 9.5 Ft.
 W x 11 Ft.
 D Metal Pergola with Canopy

 This pergola kit is just as easy on the eyes as it is on the wallet.
 Made of rust-resistant, powder-coated metal, the Sunjoy Metal Pergola kit is great for year-round use, no matter the weather.
 It offers 104.5 square feet of coverage, with plenty of space for a table and chairs, firepit, or space to lounge.
 Although pergola kits are a sizable investment for any backyard, this pick is more affordable than most.

 The shape is slightly arched, which provides an additional architectural detail that many homeowners look for when upgrading their outdoor spaces.
 You can use the included canopy to provide shade or assemble it without, especially if you plan to use your pergola to grow climbing plants.